Various pink and red heart shapes and scribbles overlapping on a red background.

 “What’s love got to do, got to do with it?”
 Well, when it comes to Valentine’s Day marketing, everything!
 In our latest blog, our experts explore how brands drive sales around Valentine’s Day.

-Moonpig.com with NHS Blood and Transplant - cards with hearts
+Moonpig.com with NHS Blood and Transplant — Cards with hearts

 Please enable cookies or click here to view the video on YouTube.

-Back in 2018, online card retailer Moonpig.com partnered with NHS Blood and Transplant offering customers the chance to upgrade their typical Valentine’s Day cards to include a free organ donor card, encouraging recipients to sign up to the organ donor register.
+Online card retailer Moonpig.com partnered with NHS Blood and Transplant offering customers the chance to upgrade their typical Valentine’s Day cards to include a free organ donor card, encouraging recipients to sign up to the organ donor register.

 At the time, there was a national debate over whether sign up should be automatic, with an option to opt out as opposed to needing to opt in.
 This campaign was designed to break the ice when it came to what many viewed as an uncomfortable topic, igniting a conversation around talking about your donation wishes with your loved ones.